 If you have time before your train, a short walk from Larissis Station will lead you to some great spots for a quick meal or a bit of sightseeing.

 For food, Stani is a must-visit if you’re in the mood for traditional Greek yogurt and loukoumades (honey-soaked doughnuts).
 If you prefer something savory, Lefteris Oik is known for its legendary souvlaki, a favorite among locals.
-For a sit-down meal with classic Greek flavors, Rozalia offers a cozy atmosphere and a solid menu of traditional dishes.
+For a sit-down meal with classic Greek food, Rozalia offers a cozy atmosphere and a solid menu of traditional dishes.

 If you’d rather explore, the National Archaeological Museum is just a 10-minute walk from the station.
 It houses some of Greece’s most important ancient artifacts, making it a great place to soak up history before heading to the Acropolis.